koljagralla/turbogate/readme.md

 Now, don't be scared.
 There are nine files per endpoint.
 This looks like a lot on first sight but the files are quite small and you will soon find that this allows for great overview when working on an endpoint after you spent some with turbogate.

-Each generated file contains a header comment explaining its purpose, editability and regenrating behavior.
+Each generated file contains a header comment explaining its purpose, editability and regenerating behavior.
 You should take a few minutes to get familiar with those files.

 > [!TIP]